tuttelikz/tuttelikz/README.md

 ### 👋 Hi!

-I'm San, a research engineer/scientist with background in digital healthcare.
+I'm San, a research engineer with background in digital healthcare.

 I have completed my Ph.D. in Biomedical Engineering from UNIST.